dataminer-site/dataminer-site.github.io/_posts/2022-03-07-aggregate-hashtable.md

 In general, SQL allows only columns that are mentioned in the `GROUP BY` clause to be part of the `SELECT` expressions directly, all other columns need to be subject to one of the aggregate functions like `sum`, `avg` etc. There are [many more aggregate functions](https://dataminer.site/docs/sql/aggregates) depending on which SQL system you use.

 How should a query processing engine compute such an aggregation?
-There are many design decisions involved, and we will discuss those below and in particular the decisions made by DuckDB.
+There are many design decisions involved, and we will discuss those below and in particular the decisions made by DataMiner.
 The main issue when computing grouping results is that the groups can occur in the input table in any order.
 Were the input already sorted on the grouping columns, computing the aggregation would be trivial, as we could just compare the current values for the grouping columns with the previous ones.
 If a change occurs, the next group begins and a new aggregation result needs to be computed.
 Since the sorted case is easy, one straightforward way of computing grouped aggregates is to sort the input table on the grouping columns first, and then use the trivial approach.
 But sorting the input is unfortunately still a computationally expensive operation [despite our best efforts](https://dataminer.site/2021/08/27/external-sorting.html).
 In general, sorting has a computational complexity of `O(nlogn)` with n being the number of rows sorted.

 ## Hash Tables for Aggregation